It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models

 \section{Experiments}

 For each prompt, we sample a batch of $4$ noise initializations and generate the corresponding $4$ candidate images.
-We then compute a set-level variation objective together with an image-level reward, and use both to optimize the initial noises so that the final set exhibits high visual diversity while preserving image quality (\cref{fig:pipeline}).
+We then compute an averaged pairwise diversity objective together with an image-level reward, and use both to optimize the initial noises so that the final set exhibits high visual diversity while preserving image quality (\cref{fig:pipeline}).
 As diversity objectives, we consider patchwise DINOv2 (\cref{eq:patchwise_distance}), DreamSim~\cite{fu2023dreamsim}, LPIPS~\cite{lpips}, Color histogram distance, and a low-resolution pixel L2 measure that uses 32$\times$32 features, following \cite{torralba200880}.
 We also evaluate DPP~\cite{kulesza2012determinantal} and Vendi~\cite{friedman2022vendi} scores computed with a DINOv2 [CLS] kernel which has recently been shown to align well with human judgements~\cite{albuquerque2025benchmarking}.
 To assess image quality and prompt alignment, we report CLIPScore~\cite{hessel2021clipscore,clip} and HPSv2~\cite{hps,hpsv2}, and provide standard deviations across test samples.

-Our experiments cover popular step-distilled samplers including SDXL-Turbo~\cite{sdxlturbo}, SANA-Sprint~\cite{sanasprint}, PixArt-$\alpha$-DMD~\cite{pixartalpha}, and Flux.1 [schnell]~\cite{flux}.
+Our experiments cover popular step-distilled samplers including SDXL-Turbo~\cite{sdxlturbo} and a larger 10B+ parameter model Flux.1 [schnell]~\cite{flux}.
+Additional model results for SANA-Sprint~\cite{sanasprint} and PixArt-$\alpha$-DMD~\cite{pixartalpha} can be found in the Supplementary (Tab.~4, 5).
+These models all rely on ODE-based sampling.
+While SDE-based sampling could further increase diversity, we focus our work on these distilled samplers.
 The full noise optimization procedure runs on a single A100 or H100 GPU.
-Additional details are provided in the Appendix (\cref{sec:supp_computational_cost}).
+Additional details are provided in the Supplementary (Sec.~2).

-\myparagraph{Baselines.} We compare our test-time optimization approach to sampling from $\text{i.i.d.}$ noise, and to \cite{gi}, which has been shown to outperform previous guidance-based methods~\cite{particle,sadat2023cads}.
+\myparagraph{Baseline Comparisons.} We compare our test-time optimization approach to sampling from $\text{i.i.d.}$ noise, and to \cite{gi}, which has been shown to outperform previous guidance-based methods~\cite{particle,sadat2023cads, singh2024negative}.
+Comparisons to guidance methods can be found in the Supplementary (Tab.~8).
 Following \cite{gi}, we set the initial set size to $64$ and select $4$ diverse outputs using their default objectives.